sauravgarg540/hGRU/README.md

-Ongoing project

-# hGRU
+# hGRU - Horizontal Gated Recurrent Unit

-Requirements:
-Python 3
-numpy
-PyTorch

-This is a pytorch implementation of hGRU
+This is a pytorch implementation of [Learning long-range spatial dependencies with horizontal gated-recurrent units](https://arxiv.org/abs/1805.08315)